Grilled Turkey Wings make a wonderful treat anytime or for the holidays.

 Grilling turkey wings may be one of the easiest things you can do on your gas or charcoal grill.
 This process requires a covered barbecue grill and heavy duty aluminum foil.
 Your turkey will be crisp outside and juicy inside.

-Turkey Wings Ingredients:
+Grilled Turkey Wings Rub Ingredients:

 Grill Temperature: 165 degrees Minimum for safe cooking and eating.